ventoy/Ventoy/README.md

 ## Support us

 We appreciate your support in keeping Ventoy free and open-source.
-Your funding will help us pay for server hosting, domain name, bandwith, USB sticks for testing, hard drives, and other operational costs.
+Your funding will go towards server hosting, domain name and bandwith costs, USB sticks and hard drives for testing, and other operational costs.

 In order to keep Ventoy free and open-source, we provide the optional [subscription service](https://www.ventoy.net/en/doc_subscription.html).